 - Make sure that no sharp-edged items such as animal's teeth or nails, come into contact with the battery.
-This could cause a fire. - 20.
-Store the battery out of reach of children.
+This could cause a fire. - Store the battery out of reach of children.

-21. Be careful that children do not swallow any parts (such as rubber plugs, earphone, connection parts of the phone, etc.) This could cause asphyxiation or suffocation resulting in serious injury or death.
+Be careful that children do not swallow any parts (such as earphone, connection parts of the phone, etc.) This could cause asphyxiation or suffocation resulting in serious injury or death.

-- 22. Unplug the power cord and charger during lightning storms to avoid electric shock or fire. - Only use the batteries and chargers provided by LG.
-The warranty will not be applied to products provided by other suppliers.
+Unplug the power cord and charger during lightning storms to avoid electric shock or fire.